puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 The [Puppet Enterprise Deployment Guide](/guides/deployment_guide/index.html) contains more information about the installation process and how to set up the various roles.

-With that knowledge in hand, the installation process will proceed in *two stages*.
-First you will install the main components of PE (Master, Database Support, Console, Provisioner) by running the installer script.
-Next, you will install a PE agent on each node you wish to manage.
-For most modern OS's, this can be done with a package manager (Satellite, Spacewalk, whatever you're using currently), otherwise the installer script is again used.
+With that knowledge in hand, the installation process will proceed in *two stages*:
+* First you will install the main components of PE (Master, Database Support, Console, Provisioner) by running the installer script.
+* Next, you will install a PE agent on each node you wish to manage.
+For most modern OS's, this can be done with a package manager like yum or apt (or with tools like Satellite, Spacewalk, etc.).  the installer script is again used.

 #### Initial Installation of Main Components